Harshil-Anuwadia/Harshil-Anuwadia/README.md

 ## 📄 Resume

 - 📄 Want to know more about my professional journey?
-You can download my **[Resume](https://braindrop.me/resume)** to explore my experience, skills, and educational background in greater detail.
+You can **[View My Resume](https://braindrop.me/resume)** to explore my experience, skills, and educational background in greater detail.

 ---